HaplessIdiot/ageverificationbypass/README.md

 AgeVerificationBypass (AVB)

-"The Sanctuary Protocol for Sovereign Systems"
+The Sanctuary Protocol for Sovereign Systems

-"Why do I need to provide an ID to log into a Linux VM?
-This is not appropriate." — HaplessIdiot
+Why do I need to provide an ID to log into a Linux VM?
+This is not appropriate.

 🚨 The Problem: The Archon Age-Gate
 As of 2026/2027, major distributions (Ubuntu and Fedora) have begun integrating the org.freedesktop.AgeVerification1 D-Bus standard.
 Under the guise of "Safety Compliance" (AB 1043 / Brazil Digital ECA), your Operating System is now being tasked with acting as a Digital Parole Officer.